Clicky

 Botany, Anatomy, and Chemistry are also fundamental areas of study.
 All in all, Zoology as a field of study requires quite a lot of paperwork and readings than Animal Behavior.

 Problem-solving skills prove to be extremely important for zoology students.
 In their line of work, they deal with case studies while also overseeing the execution of strategies and ensuring that they are neither costly nor impractical.
-Zoology graduates are also tasked to familiarize the management side of things.
+Zoology graduates are also tasked to familiarize themselves with the management side of things.

 When studying zoology, students also learn about key management concepts.
 This is because, in the workplace, they are tasked to manage both people and spearhead projects.